Revised September 5, 2024

 All members must:

-• take reasonable care to protect themselves and others
+take reasonable care to protect themselves and others

-• follow the safety and health rules of the fabrication lab
+follow the safety and health rules of the fabrication lab

-• use personal protective equipment, clothing and devices
+use personal protective equipment, clothing and devices

-• cooperate with the workplace safety and health committee or representative
+cooperate with the workplace safety and health committee or representative

-• cooperate with others on workplace safety and health matters.
+cooperate with others on workplace safety and health matters.

 Keeping Fabrication Lab tidy is a requirement in maintaining a quality workspace.
-Work areas, as well as the food and lobby area, are expected to be kept clean and presentable.
+Work areas, as well as food and lobby area, are expected to be kept clean and presentable.
 Our ‘rule of thumb” is for members to clean an additional few meters of space around them when finishing.
 This means cleaning up after themselves in the coworking desk area, in the Fabrication Lab as well as the lobby area.
-Food stored in the fridge should be labelled with the member’s name and date.
+Food stored in the fridge should be labeled with member’s name and date.

 Legal requirements under workplace safety and health legislation: Section 5, Duties of workers; Section 7.5, Duty to Provide Required Information Section 40, Workplace Safety and Health Committees and Representatives Section 43(1), Right to Refuse Dangerous Work Part 35, Workplace Hazardous Materials Information Systems Application of M.R.
 217/20

-• I agree and commit to the above:
+I agree and commit to the above: